 8. Wear Perfect sized Undergarments

-Sometime, undergarments you carry on the daily basis might also become the reason of your infertility.
+Sometime, undergarments you carry on a daily basis might also become the reason for your infertility.
 If you are wearing tight-fitting undergarments then you are mistaking.
 Tight boxers can raise the temperature of your testes, hence impacting the process of spermatogenesis in males.
 Perfect sized undergarments help a person prevent himself from infertility.

 9. Eat Healthy Diet

 The food which you consume daily plays a significant role in maintaining your health and fertility.
 If your diet lacks certain nutrients and vitamins such as Folic acid, zinc, vitamin E, Vitamin B3 then sperm count can get hampered.
 Therefore, you should always be cautious about the right selection of food that will help you in the prevention of infertility.

 Are you more than your BMI?
 If yes, then you have greater chances of infertility.
 Obese men have low testosterone levels and they also suffer from erectile dysfunction.
 Hence, Weight management is always required at every age to maintain fertility.

 11. Quit Smoking

 Smoking not just invites lungs cancer and other diseases but it also impacts your fertility levels to a great extent.
 Stop smoking if you want to prevent yourself from infertility.